dmlc/dgl/examples/pytorch/ogb/line/README.md

 ```
 python3 line.py --ogbn_name xxx --load_from_ogbn
 ```
 However, ogb.nodeproppred might not be compatible with mixed training with multi-gpu.
 If you want to do mixed training, please use no more than 1 gpu by the command above.
+We leave the commands to run with multi-gpu at the end.

 ## Evaluation
 For evaluatation we follow the code mlp.py provided by ogb [here](https://github.com/snap-stanford/ogb/blob/master/examples/nodeproppred/).